KyryloChalov/Parking/README.md

-# Imagine Parking app
+# Imagine Parking App

 ## Overview

-This project is a REST API backend for ______.
-It provides various endpoints for user authentication, managing user profiles, _____, as well as a health checker endpoint to ensure the database's functionality.
+This project is a REST API backend for a parking management system.
+It provides various endpoints for user authentication, managing user profiles, handling parking sessions, payments, and more.
+Additionally, it includes a health checker endpoint to ensure the database's functionality.

 ## Main Features